ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20210130_apimgr_relnotes.md

 ### Content Security Policy header to improve security

 The Content Security Policy (CSP) header sets a policy that instructs the browser to only fetch resources, such as scripts, images, or objects, from the specified locations.
 A compliant browser will deny loading any resources from locations not listed in the policy.
-The CSP header reduces an attacker's ability to inject malicious content, and helps to protect a web page from attacks like Cross-Site Scripting (XSS), dynamic code execution, and clickjacking.
+The CSP header reduces an attacker's ability to inject malicious content and helps to protect a web page from attacks like Cross-Site Scripting (XSS), dynamic code execution, and clickjacking.

-CSP header is added for both API Gateway and API Manager.
-Its value, or policy, is set in an environment variable, which is available from the following locations:

-* For API Gateway: Variable `env.MANAGEMENT.CONTENTSECURITYPOLICY`, in the `_apigateway/conf/envSettings.props_` file.
-* For API Manager: Variable `env.SERVICES.CONTENTSECURITYPOLICY`, in the `_apigateway/groups/{group-id}/{instance-id}/conf/envSettings.props_` file.

-{{< alert title="Note" color="primary" >}}
-We recommend that you review the contents of the default Content Security Policy, as per your system requirements, as the default value may be tuned to be more or less strict.
-{{< /alert >}}
+For more information, see [Define a restrictive content security policy](/docs/apim_installation/apiportal_install/secure_harden_portal/#define-a-restrictive-content-security-policy).

 ### YAML configuration store (Technical preview capability)